netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.6-external-libraries-linking.md

 ## Problem and desired effect
 ### Problem:
-Easy replacement of dynamically linked sensitive library.
+Easy replacement of dynamically linked sensitive libraries.

 ### Desired effect:
 Attacker is not able to easily replace implementation of used library.